mbkers/ship-trajectory-prediction/README.md

 2. Aggregate function: Attention mechanism
 3. Decoder: LSTM

-The advantage of this model is that it accepts variable-length input and output sequences (although note that a sliding window has been applied in this case study).
+The advantage of this model is that it accepts variable-length input and output sequences (although, for now, a sliding window has been implemented).

 A schematic of this model is given below: